-How to Avoid and Report Medicare Billing Fraud and Medicare Abuse
+Avoid and Report Medicare Fraud and Abuse

-Also, be cautious of providers who:
+Also, beware of providers who:

 - Tell you that the more tests they perform, the less you pay out of pocket

-- Use telemarketing and door-to-door sales
+- Use telemarketing (calling you at home) and door-to-door sales

 - Offer gifts as incentives to use their services

-- Claim that Medicare "endorses" their products or services
+- Claim that Medicare endorses their products or services

-- Call The Medicare fraud tip line at 1-800-HHS-TIPS (1-800-447-8477), TTY: 1-800-377-4950
+- Call the Medicare fraud tip line at 1-800-HHS-TIPS (1-800-447-8477).
+The TTY number is 1-800-377-4950.